ajprogramdev/HoverColorGrid/README.md

  This proyect was built as an assignment from The Odin Proyect course, it helped me grasp the concepts of DOM manipulation using Javascript.
 ## Description:
-Program creates a grid of squares inside a (500px X 500px) container.The container is filled with boxes using grid display.
-Onmouse hover on the container, triggers a hovering effect changing the color of the squares.
+Program creates a grid of squares inside a (500px X 500px) container.
+The container is filled with boxes using grid display.
+When triggering the event (Onmouse hover) on the container, triggers a hovering effect changing the color of the squares.
 The user can [Clear] the grid, [Resize] the grid and [RandomColor] which removes the default color and displays random colors.